Frequently Asked Questions about our rescue. If you don’t find the answer here or on our website, we welcome your emails and phone calls!

 I would like to foster a Young at Heart Pet.
 What do I need to do?
 Please go to our foster page and fill out our foster application to get started!
 We’re happy to answer any and all questions.
 We love our foster homes, and would love to have even more!
 We know fostering for the first time can be a scary experience to jump into, and we make sure that we are available to you for questions, concerns, and problems that may occur.
 You are also welcome to speak to any of our current or past foster homes to get their take on fostering for Young at Heart, right from the source.
 Please note we do not have a “foster-to-adopt” program.
 We suggest that you live within a 50 mile radius of Woodstock, IL or live a distance from Woodstock IL that you are comfortable driving to on a regular basis, as most events, veterinary care, supply pick ups, etc are all done at or near the adoption center.

 What if I adopt a pet, and it doesn’t work out?
 All of our pets are accepted back into the rescue unconditionally, and your adoption contract requires that you bring your pet back to the rescue should you no longer be able to care for it.
 When you first adopt a pet, you have a 14-day money-back return period.
 All of our pets have a home for life with Young at Heart, so you never have to worry about what will happen to your senior pet should something happen to you or should you no longer be able to care for him/her.

 I would like to make a donation.
 What does the rescue need most?
 A current wish list is kept here, and updated as our needs change.
-Monetary donations allows us to provide the animals with whatever they need.
+Monetary donations are always needed as those funds allow us to provide the animals with whatever they need.
 Veterinary bills and medications are our highest cost.
 Any donation is greatly appreciated by the rescue and our animals, and because we are a 501c3 not for profit organization, your donation is tax-deductible as allowed by law.